-Try explaining Rainey Street to someone who’s never been, and they might have a hard time believing it’s real.
-An adorable, neighborhood-y street, with craftsman houses that are actually bars, string-light covered patios, food trucks, craft cocktails, and a constant stream of both locals and non-locals looking to party - that can’t all be true, right?
+Try explaining Rainey Street to someone who’s never been and they might have a hard time believing it’s real.
+An adorable, neighborhood-y street, with craftsman houses that are actually bars, string-light covered patios, food trucks, craft cocktails, and a constant stream of people looking to party - that can’t all be true, right?
 That’s like Disneyland for adults.
 Or a grown-up frat row, minus the a**holes.

 Tiny bar, giant patio.
 Either use this place for a date or a small group hang inside, or checkout the outdoor bar and grab a picnic table instead.
 Unlike a lot of places on Rainey doing “specialty cocktails” that are actually just lots of sweet syrups and crushed fruits plus vodka (no judgment, we like those too), this place is really making some high-quality stuff.
 If you’re lucky, you’ll find your way to Half Step when they have live music inside that you can still hear from the front porch.

 When you want a fancier place to start your night - or a quieter place to end it - head over to the Hotel Van Zandt and get a cocktail at their outdoor bar by the pool.
 You’ll get beautiful city views, drinks made from fresh juices and infused liquors, and a chance to actually sit down.
 If the crowd is too tame and you’re in the mood for more, just head back down to Rainey Street.
 Or cannonball into the pool.